 The research goal of the Department of Social and Behavioral Sciences is to 1) advance knowledge in nursing contributions to health policy and in sociology through theoretically informed, methodologically rigorous qualitative and quantitative research and 2) examine the broad dynamics of health, healing, and the production of knowledge and technologies and their applications in these domains with special focus on addressing inequities.
 Department faculty are actively involved in a wide variety of research activities in local, national and global arenas.
 Topics are related to the teaching programs and the mission of the department and include tobacco control, health disparities, commercial and social determinants of health, gender and HIV/AIDS, biomedicalization, anti-violence, health workforce, health demography, aging and long-term care policies both domestically and globally.

-Echo Rowe, administrative officer for the Institute for Health & Aging
+Echo Rowe, Administrative Analyst for the Institute for Health & Aging

 490 Illinois St., Floor 12, Box 0612